Troubleshooting Jobs¶

 The most common cause is that the job requested a long walltime limit: queue wait time correlates strongly with walltime request and weakly with number of nodes (until you reach about half the machine).

 The reason for this is the way that jobs are scheduled.
 Every 5-7 minutes, Slurm makes a plan about what jobs it's going to run for the next 96 hours.
 It assembles this schedule by going down the list of jobs in priority order, and inserting each into the first empty slot in which it fits.
 After making that schedule, Slurm scans down the list of jobs not on the schedule, and tries to determine whether it can start each job right now, without having to change anything in its schedule.
 In other words, it looks for jobs to fill gaps at the front of the schedule.
-This is why jobs submitted after yours in the regular queue might start before your jobs.
+This is why jobs submitted after yours in the regular QOS might start before your jobs.

 The characteristics of jobs that are able to fit into those gaps are uniformly that they request a relatively short walltime (generally 4 hours or less; less is better).
 Until your node count gets up to about half the machine, the number of nodes is not correlated with wait time; it is almost exclusively related to the length of the walltime request.

 So, if you can arrange your jobs to use higher node counts for less time (e.g., 48 nodes for 2 hours rather than 2 nodes for 48 hours), they will be more likely to fit into those gaps in the schedule.
 Another option (for applications that are able to use it) is checkpoint/restart.
-This also allows you to run your job in the flex queue, which offers a substantial discount.
-If your application doesn't directly support checkpointing, you may still be able to checkpoint it with DMTCP.
+This also allows you to run your job in the preempt

 Cannot Submit Jobs¶